ronsarma/ronsarma.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a 4th year Chemistry PhD at the [Garcia-Bosch Lab](https://garcia-boschgroup.com/) at the Mellon College of Science in CMU.
-I study catalysis using earth abundant transition metal complexes.
+I am a 4th year PhD at the [Garcia-Bosch Lab](https://garcia-boschgroup.com/) at the Mellon College of Science in CMU.
+I study molecular systems and machine (+ deep) learning methods, and try to combine the best of both worlds.
+I also like to spend my time reading about the brain, especially when life gets hard.

-I use computational and experimental methods to understand fundamental reactions like Proton-Coupled Electron Transfer (PCET).
-My primary focus is on redox-active organic molecules.
-They are highly versatile redox mediators that can be used in energy devices like flow-batteries and as ligands for metal-based and organo-catalysis.
+I study and develop machine-learned interatomic potential (MLIP) based computational workflows, often backed by spectroscopic experimental techniques like NMR, CV and UV-vis to understand fundamental chemical reactions.
+My current focus is on redox-active organic molecules that participate in proton-coupled electron transfers.
+These molecules are highly versatile redox mediators that can be used as materials for energy devices, pharmaceuticals, and catalysis.

 I prefer interdisciplinary research and try to bring together topics that fascinate me - minds, machines, math and molecules.